Mainack/indian-city-list-census-2001/README.md

-# List of all Indian cities as relased in census 2001
+# List of all Indian cities/towns as identified in census 2001

 * This repository contains a parsed version of list of Indian cities as identified in census 2001 in csv format (original data was distributed in statewise pdfs)